emnify/product-docs/docs/quickstart/register-sims.md

 # Register emnify SIMs

 Once you [get your emnify SIMs](/quickstart/order-sims), you need to register them before you can start using them.
-If you [order the free Evaluation SIM package](/quickstart), you will have to register each of the 3 SIMs separately.
+If you [order the free Evaluation SIM package](/quickstart), you'll have to register each of the three SIMs separately.

 1. Log in to your [emnify account](https://portal.emnify.com/sign).
 <!-- vale Google.OptionalPlurals = NO -->